guzba/respite/README.md

 **NOTE: Respite is in active development.
 It is not yet production-ready.**

-Respite is a re-implementation of the Redis protocol on SQLite.
+Respite is an implementation of the Redis server API on SQLite.

-At its core, Respite is an epoll TCP server that speaks the Redis protocol and uses SQLite for its backing store.
+Said another way, Respite is an epoll TCP server that speaks the Redis protocol and uses SQLite for its backing store.

 Just like Redis, Respite can easily handle a huge number of clients sending commands at the same time.

 ## Supported commands